 To educate the public about the generation process the station operator, EDF Energy has created a new visitor centre to allow members of the public to see what goes on inside this massive building.

-Torness Visitor Centre was opened by local Member of the Scottish Parliament Iain Gray, along with EDF Existing Nuclear Director Andy Spurr.
+Torness Visitor Centre was opened by a local Member of the Scottish Parliament Iain Gray, along with EDF Existing Nuclear Director Andy Spurr.
 Local schoolchildren were invited to the visitor centre.
 They thoroughly enjoyed the various interactive exhibits.
 I’m sure that many schoolchildren will enjoy this visitor centre over the coming years.
 It’s a great educational facility and I’m sure it will generate a spark which ignites an interest in engineering and physics for many schoolchildren (see what I did there 😉 ).

 MSP Iain Gray highlighted the importance of the power station to the local economy, with hundreds of skilled jobs contributing around £30 million to East Lothian’s economy each year.